Wednesday, September 22, 2021

 The ISOGG site also has a lot of useful material refer - ISOGG Beginners' guides to genetic genealogy.
 You can find earlier material relevant to Module 1 here.

-Know what you are working with - Broad approach
+Know what you are working with - Total cMs, the broad approach

 This module is designed to help you understand how to identify/manage/organise your DNA data so you know what you are working with.